terrelsa13/MUMC/README.md

   - The script is able to compensate for this using the [```*_set_missing_last_played_date```](https://github.com/terrelsa13/MUMC/#add-lastplayeddate-for-media-items-without-it) options.

 # Requirements
-* Linux, Windows, or MAC?
+* Linux, Windows, or MAC
    - I do not have a Mac to confirm; but should be similiar to Linux
 * Python 3.10
    - Older versions of python 3.x will likely work; but are not supported